Change the world, word by word

 Looking for a lecture or workshop on health, lifestyle, nature, environment, permaculture and spirituality?
 I can take care of those for you, on location as well.
 Looking for an ethically and environmentally friendly analysis about your new product or service?
 I am your woman.

 I am a writer.
-I write books, stories, poems and articles, both fiction and non-fiction.
-I write in Dutch and English.
+I write books, stories, poems and articles, both fiction and non-fiction in Dutch and English.
 You’ll find a selection of my work on this website.
-I also provide information on the language services I offer, such as custom articles, editing and proofreading.
+I also provide information on what I can write for you, such as custom articles and content writing.

 To the language services

 I love creating.
 My creations aren’t limited to the written word.
 I also like to create images.
 I mainly work digitally, but sometimes analogous as well.
-Besides words and images I like to create in the open air.
-I do this by working with nature to create an environment that is good for people, animals, plants and any creature.
+Furthermore, I like to create in the open air as well.
+I work with nature to create an environment that is good for people, animals, plants and any creature.

 Get in touch

 I am a hagetisse.
 That is an old-fashioned word for wise woman, healer, herbwife at the edge of the village.
-I write and teach about my craft.
+Apart from seeing people in person, I write and teach about my craft.
 Lectures and workshops on all topics I write about are available upon request.

 To the wise woman website